 Please read the school admissions policy, including definitions, before completing this form.
-This is published on the school website
+This is published on the school website and at http://devon.cc/schoolpolicy.

-PART A - to be completed by the applicant

-Full name of child

-Date of Birth

-School you are Our Lady of the Angel's, Torquay

-applying for

-Please tick the box below if you believe there is an exceptional social or medical need for your child to attend
+PART A - to be completed by the applicant Full n ame of child Date of Birth School you are applying for Our Lady of the Angels Catholic Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
+Criterion 2 Priority will next be given to children based on their exceptional medical or so needs1 or those of their parents.2

-this school.

-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.

-Exceptional social or medical need: We give higher priority for children where there is an exceptional need to attend this school and not another
+Exceptional social or medical need: